jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 ## Course Website

 This course uses a Canvas website, and is currently separate from the MyU system.
-It can be found at https://umn.instructure.com/courses/541, although you should have received an email from "Instructure Canvas" inviting you to the course website.

-If you are having trouble finding the site, please email the instructor.
+It can be found at https://umn.instructure.com/courses/750.
+If you are having trouble finding the site, please email the instructors.

 ## Course Structure

-This is an online course with all course activities being completed online through Canvas (https://umn.instructure.com/courses/541).
+This is an online course with all course activities being completed online through Canvas (https://umn.instructure.com/courses/750).
 Please review all course information and activities on Canvas.
-Our class is entirely asynchronous, so you are responsible for your own time management and moving through the readings, activities, and assignments at the appropriate and recommended pace.
-You will have one synchronous meeting online with your *Base Group*... you will arrange this meeting time with your group three weeks prior to your meeting time, so that you have plenty of time to find a common time and secure it on your calendar.
+Our class is entirely asynchronous, so you are responsible for your own time management and moving through the readings, activities, and assignments at the appropriate and recommended pace.  *Note*: You will have one synchronous meeting online with your *Base Group*.
+You will need to arrange this meeting time with your group three weeks prior to your meeting time, so that you have plenty of time to find a common time and secure it on your calendar.

 ### Class Modules

-Please plan on more intense work because it is a Summer class with a shorter timeframe.
-We will cover two "modules" in each week, with deadlines on Mondays and Thursdays (more soon in this syllabus).
-I recommend that you log in to the course site *at least* once every day... this will ensure you see any important announcements, and are able to keep up with discussions as needed.
+This class is designed with 14 modules.
+We will cover one module in each week, with the "class meeting day" and deadlines on Mondays (more details below).
+I recommend that you log in to the course site *at least* once every day.
+This will ensure you see any important announcements, and are able to keep up with discussions as needed.

 ### Textbook & Readings